okyoiu/Investment-Portfolio-Management-Dashboard/README.md

 ---

 ## About the Project
-TAMUHack2026 is a web application built to [briefly describe the purpose of your project, e.g., "help users manage their tasks efficiently" or "provide a platform for collaborative learning"].
+TAMUHack2026 is a web application built to better learn about Front-end and Backend development in this project.
 This project was created during the TAMUHack 2026 hackathon.

 ### Built With
 - [React](https://reactjs.org/)